 The oils from your skin can cause your CPAP mask to become stiff or break down.
 It’s important to follow your resupply program to fully benefit from your treatment.
 So, if you’re considering getting trying out a different type of mask, don’t wait.
 Go ahead and get it now.

-Having a different type of mask will allow to go ahead and get used to it, so you won’t be kept awake when you need it.
+Having a different type of mask will give you time to get used to it gradually, so you won’t be kept awake when you need it.
 Plus, you will already have it there when you need instead of having to wait a few days for shipping.

 Backup Full Face Mask Benefits